 Aside from biofilm removal applications we also have specific ultrasound products to keep certain non-domesticated mammals, pests, birds and vermin at a distance.

-Maritech CV acts as partner for all products of Thomas-Electronics and is also involved in research and new developments.
+Maritech CV acts as partner for all products of Thomas-Electronics and is also involved in research and exploring new applications.

 Thomas-Electronics can also be contacted directly trough: Thomas-electronics